 The quick fixes of sending only relevant email notifications and some minor process changes in the legacy system successfully saved money by decreasing some of the billing delays.
 Woot!
 Other solutions included:

-To prevent the costly delays, I designed and user-tested this dasbhoard concept so staff could see and fix issues quicker and easier by displaying:
+To prevent the costly delays, I designed and user-tested this dashboard concept (mocked up in medium-fidelity) so staff could see and fix issues quicker and easier by displaying:

 Staff said the dashboard would really make their jobs easier and increase overall company efficiency.